 We’re Still a B Corp.
 Here’s What That Means.

 In 2015, we joined iconic brands like Patagonia and Ben & Jerry’s to become part of B Corp’s global network of businesses working toward systemic change.
-In 2017 and 2020, we were evaluated again—and made the cut, with scores of 96 and 89 points out of 200, respectively.
-Because our latest score, awarded in 2021, was seven points lower, we did some digging to find out more.
+We’ve been evaluated and recertified every three years since, and in 2024, our score increased to an all-time high of 109 out of 200.

 Technically, anything above a zero represents an incremental positive impact—and in 2021, B Corp scores fluctuated on average by ten points.
-Given that, parsing our seven-point score drop may feel like splitting hairs, but it’s helped us glean valuable insights on where we’re making the most impact, and where we have room to grow.
+Given that, parsing our seven-point score drop may feel like splitting hairs, but it helped us glean valuable insights on where we were making the most impact, and where we had room to grow.

 WHAT WE LEARNED